jekyll/jekyll/docs/_docs/plugins.md

 5. [Hooks](#hooks)

 See the bottom of the page for a [list of available plugins](#available-plugins).

 For further information on how to develop your own plugins, check out the [Liquid documentation](https://github.com/Shopify/liquid/wiki/Liquid-for-Programmers) as well.

+If you never developed a Jekyll plugin [check this useful wrap-up](https://ayastreb.me/writing-a-jekyll-plugin/) by @ayastreb to get started.

 ## Generators